energeist/dockerized-climbunity/README.md

 ## Instructions to run locally:
 - Clone this repository
 - Navigate to the cloned repository locally
-- Create a new Python virtual environment with `python3 -m venv venv`
-- Activate your virtual environment with `source bin/venv/activate`
-- Install required packages with `pip3 install -r requirements.txt`
-- Run the program with `python3 app.py`
+- With the Docker engine installed:
+  - Run `docker compose build && docker compose up -d` in your terminal, or `sudo docker compose build && sudo docker compose up -d` if you require sudo permissions.
-- Open the website either by clicking the link in your terminal, or by navigating to `http://127.0.0.1:5000/`
+- Open the app either by clicking the link in your terminal, or by navigating to `localhost:5002/`
+- Create an account, set some routes and add to your tick list!